-16. Procedures on Article 8 disclosures
+16. Testing of Article 8 disclosures

-Based on the information gathered when obtaining an understanding of the entity, practitioners should identify and assess the risks of material misstatements in Article 8 disclosures (or, for the first year, identify where material misstatements are likely to arise) and perform appropriate further procedures on selected disclosures.
+Based on the information gathered when obtaining an understanding of the entity, practitioners should identify Article 8 disclosures where material misstatements are likely to arise and perform appropriate further procedures.

 This identification of disclosures to be specifically evaluated involves consideration of the likelihood of occurrence and the magnitude of any misstatement, covering inaccuracies, deficiencies or omissions in the disclosures.